Self-similarity in a General Aggregation-Fragmentation Problem ; Application to Fitness Analysis: Self-similarity Result

 The main theorem is a self-similar result, in the spirit of \cite{EscoMischler3}.
-It declines four times, as Equation \eqref{eq:eigen:alpha:tau} or \eqref{eq:eigen:alpha:beta} is considered, and as parameter $\al$ or $\af$ goes to zero or to infinity.
-It gathers the asymptotics of the eigenvalue and possible self-similar behaviors of the eigenvector, when $\tau$ and $\beta$ have power-like behavior in the neighbourhood of $0$ or $+\infty.$ We first explain in full details how the study of both Equations \eqref{eq:eigen:alpha:tau} and \eqref{eq:eigen:alpha:beta} reduce to the study of the asymptotic behavior of a unique problem, as Lemma~\ref{lm:self} states.
+It considers the cases for Equation \eqref{eq:eigen:alpha:tau} or \eqref{eq:eigen:alpha:beta}, and whether the parameter $\al$ or $\af$ goes to zero or to infinity.
+It gathers the asymptotics of the eigenvalue and possible self-similar behaviors of the eigenvector, when $\tau$ and $\beta$ have power-like behavior in the neighborhood of $0$ or $+\infty.$ We first explain in detail how the study of both Equations \eqref{eq:eigen:alpha:tau} and \eqref{eq:eigen:alpha:beta} comes down to the study of the asymptotic behavior of a unique problem, as stated in Lemma~\ref{lm:self}.

-When fragmentation vanishes or polymerization explodes, one expects the eigenvectors $\U_\al$ and $\UU_\af$ to disperse more and more.
-When fragmentation explodes or polymerization vanishes on the contrary, we expect them to concentrate at zero.
-This leads to the idea of performing an appropriate scaling of the eigenvector ($\U_\al$ or $\UU_\af$), so that the rescaled problem converges toward a steady profile instead of a Dirac mass or a more and more spread measure distribution.
+When fragmentation vanishes or polymerization tends to infinity, one expects the eigenvectors $\U_\al$ and $\UU_\af$ to disperse more and more.
+When fragmentation tends to infinity or polymerization vanishes on the other hand, we expect them to accumulate towards zero.
+This leads to the idea of performing an appropriate scaling of the eigenvector ($\U_\al$ or $\UU_\af$), so that the rescaled problem converges toward a steady profile instead of a Dirac mass or an increasingly spread-out distribution.